The HCAP and Related Laws

 While the role of an attorney throughout the HCAP process is limited by the terms of this HCAP, individuals involved in HCAP matters that may also be criminal matters are encouraged to seek legal counsel.
 The Cincinnati Bar Association has a referral service and can be contacted at 513-381-8359 or further information can be found at http://www.cincybar.org/news-resources/find-lawyer/index.

-In matters involving complaints of Sex Discrimination, the Complainant and Respondent may have an advisor of their choice (including an attorney) in any related meeting or hearing.
+In matters involving complaints of Sex Discrimination, the Reporting Party and Responding Party may have an advisor of their choice (including an attorney) in any related meeting or hearing.
 Additional information on the role of the advisor of choice in Title IX Sexual Harassment matters may be found at Section 22.214.171.124.5 Title IX Sexual Harassment Hearing Procedures and in Interpersonal Violence matters, Section 5.9.7.
 Harassment Panel Hearing Procedures.